-Living from that perspective frees us to stop looking to the things of this world for what they’re incapable of delivering.
+Living from that perspective frees us to stop looking to the things of this world for the level of joy they’re incapable of delivering.
 And it actually enables us to enjoy them more.

-Seeing them as good gifts from God, but not the basis of our identity, security, or ultimate joy, is the foundation of a healthy, satisfying relationship with money and what it can buy.
+Seeing them as good gifts from God, little tastes of heaven, but not the basis of our identity, security, or ultimate joy, is the foundation of a healthy, satisfying relationship with money and what it can buy.

 I like how John Eldredge summed up the patient yearning Paul spoke of: We express our longing for God best when we “enjoy what there is now to enjoy, while waiting with eager anticipation for the feast to come.”

-How do you think your use of money would change if you were clearer about what the things of this world can deliver and what only heaven can deliver?
+How do you think your use of money would change if you were clearer about the level of joy the things of this world can deliver and the ultimate joy only heaven can deliver?

 Take it to heart: “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.” – James 1:17